Understanding the Intersection of Data Maturity and Digital Maturity

 Overlaps

-• Both require cultural change within the organisation to embrace new ways of working.
+• Skill and Culture: Both require employees to learn new skills and embrace new ways of working.

 Importance of Data Maturity within Digital Maturity